StaticGenie/StaticGenie/data/standardpage/roadmap.md

 # Idea Discussions

 - Create a proper dependency injection system around the services with proper constructor, register, init, boot, event system instead of old fashioned hooks, etc...
 Will break the API though so probably better for a version 2 thing once the use cases have been properly ironed out and the requirements defined
-- Figure out an easy way of updating the framework (at the moment it's going to be a clone as opposed to npm install)
+- Figure out an easy way of updating the framework (at the moment it's going to be a clone as opposed to npm install)?
 - Support async... maybe... conflict between simplicity and performance here.
 Might be better to allow chunks of the framework to run in parallel so the simplicity is retained.